Concordium/concordium.github.io/source/shared/smart-contracts/tutorials/piggy-bank/writing.rst

 The return type of the function is ``ReceiveResult<MyReturnValue>``, which is an alias for ``Result<MyReturnValue, Reject>``.
-When and how return values should be used is explained later.
 In this contract you will use ``()`` as the return value.
+`This guide <return-values>`_ explains how and when to use other types for return values.

 .. todo::

-   Explain return values somewhere.
-Perhaps not in the tutorial.
+   Explain return values in a guide and update the link above.

 Inserting CCD
 -------------